djayanna/twilio-webchat-react-app/README.md

     1. `transcript.emailSubject` configures what email customers receive in the email subject when they request an emailed transcript.
     2. `transcript.emailContent` configures what email customers receive in the email body when they request an emailed transcript.

-## 2. Local Backend Server
+## 2. Twilio Serverless

 As mentioned before, Twilio Webchat App requires a backend to hit in order to work correctly.
+Here we use [Twilio Functions](https://www.twilio.com/docs/serverless) to host HTTP endpoints.
-This server — found in the `server` folder — exposes two main controllers.
+Twilio Functions — found in the `serverless` folder contains three functions.

 ### 1. InitWebchat

-This first controller, hit by the application when the pre-engagement form is submitted, takes care of a few things:
+This first function is hit by the application when the pre-engagement form is submitted, takes care of a few things:

 1. Contacts Twilio Webchats endpoint to create a conversation and get a `conversationSid` and a participant `identity`
 2. Creates a token with the correct grants for the provided participant identity